deepakrajesh77/Disease-Prediction-AI-System/README.md

 # Disease-Prediction-AI-System
-An AI-powered disease prediction system that analyzes user symptoms to provide possible health insights and early risk assessment.
+This project is an AI-based disease prediction system designed to assist users in identifying potential health conditions based on their symptoms.
+By leveraging machine learning algorithms, the system analyzes input data and provides probable disease predictions along with basic guidance.